-NOTE: This product is not hazardous in the form in which it is shipped by the manufacturer but may become hazardous as the result of downstream activities (e.g. cutting, sanding) which creates small particles resulting in the potential hazards as described below.
+NOTE: These products are not hazardous in the form in which it is shipped by the manufacturer but may become hazardous as the result of downstream activities (e.g. cutting, sanding) which creates small particles resulting in the potential hazards as described below.

-Classification Hazard Statement(s) Pictogram(s) HEALTH Carcinogen- Category 1A (H350) Wood dust may cause nasopharyngeal cancer and/or cancer of the nasal cavities and paranasal sinuses by inhalation
+Classification Hazard Statement(s) Pictogram(s) HEALTH Carcinogen-Category 1A (H350) Wood dust may cause nasopharyngeal cancer and/or cancer of the nasal cavities and paranasal sinuses by inhalation

-2. Hazard (s) Identification (cont'd.)
+2. Hazard(s) Identification (cont'd.)

-Skin Irritation Category 2 May cause skin irritation (H315) \wedge Specific Target Organ Toxicity - Single Exposure (STOT) Category-3 May cause respiratory irritation (H335) Eye Irritation Category 2B (H320) Causes eye irritation None Combustible Dust (OSHA Defined Hazard) If converted to small particles during further processing, handling, or by other means, may form combustible dust concentrations in air None
+Skin Irritation Category 2 (H315) Specific Target Organ Toxicity-Single Exposure (STOT) Category-3 (H335) May cause skin irritation May cause respiratory irritation (!)
+Eye Irritation Category 2B (H320) Causes eye irritation None Combustible Dust (OSHA Defined Hazard) If converted to small particles during further processing, handling, or by other means, may form combustible dust concentrations in air None